 - 1. Habitable rooms must be provided with 68-degree (F) heat when the outside temperature is at the average yearly minimum for the locale.
 Wall mounted thermostatic controls are required for each dwelling unit heating system.
 Heating units with self-contained controls are not acceptable. - 2.
 Existing heating systems, which are inoperative, hazardous or inefficient (under 75% efficiency per test) must be repaired to perform at a minimum 80% efficiency or be replaced.
 Ductwork and piping must be enclosed in all habitable areas.
 Boilers and furnaces must be located in fire resistant areas. - 3.
-New heating systems shall operate at minimum, 90% EFVE for gas fired boilers, 87% EFVE for oil fired boilers.
+New heating systems shall operate at minimum, 90% EFUE for gas fired boilers, 87% EFUE for oil fired boilers.
 Steel boilers are not allowed. - 4.
 Use sealed combustion gas/oil appliances only with external combustion air. - 5.
 Size heating equipment for maximum efficiency. - 6.
 Install ductwork in unconditioned spaces when no other solution is possible. - a.
-When ducts must be located in unconditioned spaces, insulate to R-5 insulation at minimum. - b.
+When ducts must be located in unconditioned spaces, insulate to R-6 insulation at minimum. - b.
 Ducts will be tested with duct blaster to be =<8% total leakage and =<4% leakage to outside. - c.
 Avoid unnecessary heating of unoccupied zones like entry, storage, mechanical, and utility areas. - 7.
 Install boiler and furnace vent piping on painted blocking and locate vents at side or rear elevations of the building or rear roof areas only. - 8.
 High Efficiency VRF (Variable Refrigerant Flow), Electric Heat Pump or Mini Split Systems rated for use in cold weather climates are an acceptable alternative to conventional heating and air conditioning systems. - 9.
-The use of electric resistance heating systems is strongly discouraged unless the operation costs are offset by renewables.
+Wall mounted wireless controls are highly recommended for these systems. - 10.
+The use of electric resistance heating systems is strongly discouraged unless the operation costs are offset by renewables. - 11.
+Mechanical closets shall be installed in rooms with floor drains or drip pans with water resistant floor covering.
+All boiler rooms to be equipped with floor drains.